-Facebook has a staggering 1.28 billion active users, which makes it an ideal place to set up a page to help draw readers to your blog and/or business and interact with potential and existing customers.
+Facebook has a staggering 1.28 billion active users, which makes it an ideal place to learn how to set up a Facebook page for your business or blog to help draw readers and interact with potential and existing customers.

 To set up your Facebook page: